Azure/iotedge/test/README.md

 # in the ./edgelet/target/release/ and named something like aziot-edge_1.2.3-1_amd64.deb
 ~~~

-#### Building the container images and pushing them to the local container repo
+#### Building the container images and pushing them to the local container registry
 From the top folder of the codebase, run the following.
 ~~~ sh
 # Consolidate artifacts for edge-hub